 Modules in Economics and Maths will also be accepted in addition to Accounting modules.

 Months of entry

-This programme is suited to anyone wishing to deepen their knowledge of accounting and finance, and who wants to enter a career in financial markets, either as an analyst or professional accountant.
+This programme is suited to anyone wishing to deepen their knowledge of accounting and finance with a view to enter a career in either field.

-We offer a programme of visiting speakers and a series of study weekends in which practicing fund managers and finance experts from the city share their expertise through a combination of seminars, discussions and practical project work.
+We also offer a series of visiting speakers seminars and workshops in which practicing fund managers and finance experts from leading banks share their expertise through a combination of seminars, discussions and practical project work.

 In addition, non-assessed intensive information technology training, covering Datastream, Thomson Reuters and other financial databases and software systems, is incorporated into relevant modules.

 Information for international students

 English language requirements

 Overall score 6.5.
 No less than 6.0 in any section.